google-deepmind/mujoco/doc/computation.rst

 :at:`slider-crank`, :at:`site`, and :at:`body`.

    The :at:`joint` and :at:`tendon` transmission types act as expected and correspond to the actuator applying forces or torques to the target object.
-Ball joints are special, see the :at:`joint` documentation in :ref:`actuator<general>` reference for more details.
+Ball joints are special, see the :at:`joint` documentation in :ref:`actuator<actuator-general>` reference for more details.

    The :at:`jointinparent` transmission is unique to ball and free joint and asserts that rotation should be measured